Legal financing industry

 The legal financing industry provides non-recourse legal financing to litigants.
 Sometimes this financing is funded from outside of the firm or from individual lawyer's finances, and then funneled through a third-party company.
 Financing is often for plaintiffs involved in personal injury, workers' compensation, and civil rights.
 The industry provides litigants with cash in a lump sum form upfront in exchange for a share of the litigant's future settlement or trial award.
 While the litigant awaits the resolution of their case, the legal financing industry provides for immediate relief from financial burdens such as mortgage payments, rent, medical bills, educational bills, daily expenses, or even legal fees.

 History

 Legal financing is a fairly recent phenomenon, beginning on or around 1997.
 Lending to plaintiffs began as part of a trend in which banks, hedge funds, and private investors put money into other people’s lawsuits.
 While every case is different, legal financing companies generally only advance 10% to 15% of the likely settlement.
 On the other hand, legal financing companies charge high fees for the advances that they provide.

-The American Legal Financing Association (ALFA) was established in New York City as a nonprofit in July 2004 and it represents about 20 legal funding companies nationwide for personal injury victims.
-The organization's main goals are to establish voluntary standards for the legal financing industry, and to advocate on behalf of the industry.